i6dxtr/my-math-notes/content/index.md

 Assorted notes from various mathematics classes I've taken at Miami University of Ohio.

+## Note Organization / Structure

+This vault is organized as a **concept-first** collection of mathematical notes, specifically focused on the course MTH 432/532 Introduction to Graph Theory.

+### Graph View / Relations
+The **[[view]]** serves as a visual map of the knowledge base, where:
+*   **Nodes** graph represent individual concepts (definitions, theorems, lemmas) or "atomic" notes.
+*   **Links** represent semantic relationships between them (e.g., a theorem *relies on* a definition, or a lemma is *used in* a proof).

+By exploring the graph, you can see how foundational concepts cluster together and support more advanced topics.

+### Hierarchy / Navigation
+While the graph provides a non-linear view, the notes are also structured hierarchically to aid comprehension:
+*   **Map of Content (MOC):** The [[MOC - Graph Theory]] is the starting point for the notes.
+It organizes atomic notes chronologically, following the material per-day as it's covered during lecture.
+*   **Atomic Notes:** Each file focuses on a single concept or theorem (e.g., [[handshake lemma]]), keeping the information modular / easier to link.
+*   **Categories:** Notes are grouped into folders like `foundational`, `theorems, lemma`, and `graph structure` to keep the file system neat, though the wiki-links allow for fluid navigation across notes and concepts

 ## Available Classes

 ### [[MOC - Graph Theory|Graph Theory]]